Client-Engineering-Indonesia/watsonx-incubation-2024-May/Lab 6: watsonx use case/Integrate watsonx assistant with maps location/integrate-map.md

 <img width="1512" alt="maps configured" src="https://github.com/Client-Engineering-Indonesia/watsonx-incubation-2/assets/68722344/20d36518-fea6-4087-9259-d0163902c6b1">

 ## Generate Map
 Click Preview, and call the function with something similiar like "saya mau cek lokasi" or "cek lokasi".
 Then the Watson Assistant will asking you about your destination and currect condition, and will provide you with map.
-For example here i use destination: 'grannd indonesia' and current location 'fatmawati'
+For example here i use destination: 'grand indonesia' and current location 'fatmawati'

 <img width="1297" alt="maps to grand indonesia" src="https://github.com/Client-Engineering-Indonesia/watsonx-incubation-2/assets/68722344/d7aa117c-b679-4288-a81f-044f982634ac">